bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

   gwa status --hosts
   ```

-  The URL will be shown under the `Hosts` column.
-  The URL will be `https://<MYSERVICE>-dev-api-gov-bc-ca.test.api.gov.bc.ca/`.
+  The URL will be shown under the `Hosts` column and will be `https://<MYSERVICE>-dev-api-gov-bc-ca.test.api.gov.bc.ca/`.

   !!! note "Vanity URL"
-      If this service were created on the production instance of the API Services Portal, the vanity URL would be `<MYSERVICE>.dev.api.gov.bc.ca`
+      If this service were created on the production instance of the API Services Portal, the vanity URL would be `<MYSERVICE>-dev.api.gov.bc.ca`.

-1. Try to access your Service without any authentication using a `curl` command:
+1. Try to access your Service without any authentication using this `curl` command:

   ```sh linenums="0"
   curl https://<MYSERVICE>-dev-api-gov-bc-ca.test.api.gov.bc.ca/uuid